Overview

 Industrial Renovation And Expansion performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Plan phased work, shutdown windows, and tie-ins
+Plan phased work, shutdown windows, and utility tie-ins around the owner's production calendar and critical operational constraints

-Deliver structural and site changes around active use
+Deliver structural and site changes around active use with temporary barriers and access controls protecting production areas

-Release modernized areas in logical phases
+Release modernized and expanded areas in logical phases with partial CO and operational handback coordinated at each phase

-Turn over the expanded or renovated facility with minimal operational disruption
+Turn over the expanded or renovated facility with minimal operational disruption and complete EARC, TCEQ, and Hays County documentation

 Best Fit